Using SEMrush API, Van Buskirk analyzes big data sets to reveal trends that result in wins and losses for industries or niches.

 - Monthly AdWords budget trends over time (1) (2)

-- The impact of important industry news or events on websites (1)
+- Impact of important industry news or events on websites (1)

 - Competitor website that went through a known redesign (1)